 B. Sensitivity (see SLR Guidance for definition): 16.
 Is the project/asset(s) sensitive to inundation (i.e., is it physically or functionally impaired if it gets wet?)
 Low Sensitivity: sea level rise and temporary flooding would have little or impact on the project asset(s) physically or functionally.
-Moderate Sensitivity: sea level rise and temporary flooding would have an impact on the project/asset(s) physically or functionally, but the project would recover quickly one floodwaters subside.
+Moderate Sensitivity: sea level rise and temporary flooding would have an impact on the project/ assets(s) physically or functionally, but the project would recover quickly one floodwaters subside.
 The project would retain partial function while inundated.
 High Sensitivity: sea level rise and storm surge inundation have a significant influence on the project/asset(s) physically or functionally, and the project would not recover quickly once floodwaters subside.
-The project would not recover quickly once floodwaters subside.
 The project would lose major function while inundated.
 Please explain briefly: (If more space is required, please provide on separate page) C. Adaptive Capacity (see SLR Guidance for definition): 17.
 Does the project/asset(s) have adaptive capacity (i.e., can it easily be adapted to mitigate potential damage or functional impairment, or does it have redundancy to minimize potential consequences?)
 High Adaptive Capacity: Project/asset(s) has little inherent capacity to adapt to future inundation or flooding without additional capital investments.
 Moderate Adaptive Capacity: Project/asset(s) has some inherent capacity to adapt to inundation or flooding without additional capital investments (e.g., the project includes redundancy, or a reasonable alternate route is available).
 High Adaptive Capacity: Project/asset(s) has substantial capacity to adapt to inundation or flooding without additional capital investments (e.g., the ability to adapt to higher sea level rise has been designed into the project, such as automatic flood barriers on doorways).
 Please explain briefly: (If more space is required, please provide on separate page).
-Department Name: Project ID (if available): Date prepared:
+Department Name: